freyr5736/Dummy-Web-Application/README.md

 - **User Authentication**:
   - Login and logout functionalities to manage user sessions.
+  - Member signup for new users to create an account.
+  - Admin login to access administrative features.

 - **Dynamic Content**:
   - The application provides dynamic content with placeholders, allowing easy customization and extension.

+- **Database Storage**:
+  - SQL Server is used to store user information, including login credentials and module details.

+- **Home Page**:
+  - A welcoming homepage that serves as the starting point for navigation.

+- **Master Header and Footer**:
+  - A consistent header and footer across all pages to enhance user experience and navigation.

 - **Responsive Design**:
   - The website is designed to be responsive, ensuring a seamless experience on various devices.